StrawberryYoghurt/bubble/README.md

 Yuki_: has rolled 5 dice.
 [6, 10, 5, 6, 8] 3 hits.
 Damage roll: 2

 # To do
--Add Bubble's lines to the logs.

--Improve logs with bans, kicks, nick changes.
+-Remove double text to make the raw logs human-readable - create one function to do that.
+Include bans, kicks, nick changes.

--Make !context return an actual 200 lines.

-# Bugs
--!context doesn't seem to work on Freenode.
+-Add op functionalities.
+-Add a vote command, for democratic channels.

 # Contact
 To talk to me, message Yuki_ on Freenode or Rizon.